-The current fee schedule of \$500/ day was designed for larger-scale, high budget and high impact productions.
+Council has decided to adopt a new Tiered Fee Schedule for film permit fees.
+Council considers that making the film permit fees more equitable will encourage more productions in the district.
+This schedule categorises productions into Low, Medium and High impact with corresponding daily fees for each.
+The former fee schedule of \$500/ day was designed for larger-scale, high budget and high impact productions.
 It has not been reviewed in the last five years to reflect the changing nature and needs of the industry, specifically the film and television businesses based in the district.
-Six other councils and film offices around New Zealand including Christchurch City Council and Screen Auckland representing the Auckland region - have adopted tiered fee schedules that take into account the impact of the filming activity on Council, the enviornment, and community.
-These schedules have been used as a model for the proposed new Tiered Fee Schedule in this report.
-We consider that making the film permit fees more equitable will encourage more productions in the district.
+Six other councils and film offices around New Zealand including Christchurch City Council and Screen Auckland representing the Auckland region - have adopted tiered fee schedules that take into account the impact of the filming activity on Council, the environment, and community.
+These schedules have been used as a model for the new Tiered Fee Schedule.